AP sources: Biden picks Lloyd Austin as secretary of defense

 Biden selected Austin over the longtime front-runner candidate, Michele Flournoy, a former senior Pentagon official and Biden supporter who would have been the first woman to serve as defense secretary.
 Biden also had considered Jeh Johnson, a former Pentagon general counsel and former secretary of homeland defense.

-The impending nomination of Austin was confirmed by four people with knowledge of the pick who spoke to The Associated Press on condition of anonymity because the selection hadn’t been formally announced.
+The impending nomination of Austin was confirmed by four people with knowledge of the pick who spoke to The Associated Press on the condition of anonymity because the selection hadn’t been formally announced.
 Biden offered and Austin accepted the post on Sunday, according to a person familiar with the process.

 As a career military officer, the 67-year-old Austin is likely to face opposition from some in Congress and in the defense establishment who believe in drawing a clear line between civilian and military leadership of the Pentagon.
 Although many previous defense secretaries have served briefly in the military, only two — George C. Marshall and James Mattis — have been career officers.
 Marshall also served as secretary of state.